Streats22/LaraGrapePackage/BLOCKS_README.md

 ## 🎨 Styling Blocks

 - Use Tailwind CSS classes for styling
-- Blocks inherit the global styles from the page template
+- Blocks inherit the global styles from your app's page template
 - Custom CSS can be added to individual blocks if needed

 ## 📱 Responsive Considerations